Fraud Alerts

 Stay safe and be on the lookout.

 Scammers are always looking for new ways to take advantage of consumers, which is why it’s important to remain vigilant whenever you’re online.
 Some of the best ways to protect yourself online include never sharing your user ID or password with anyone else, not using public computers to do your banking, and not clicking on links in unrecognized emails.
-Click here to learn more tips and ways of protecting yourself from fraudsters and scammers.
+Discover tips and ways of protecting yourself from fraudsters and scammers.

 Remember, Washington Trust Bank will never ask for sensitive account information such as your username and password.